Nothing quite compares to a brisk walk on a bright day. In Dublin, we are spoilt for choice when it comes to fully marked, looped walking trails.

 Re-fuel: Pop into the Johnny Fox’s in Glencullen for some post-walk grub.
 There is always a lively atmosphere with live music playing and a large menu that will appeal to the whole family.

 3. Howth Cliff Path Route

-One of our favourite hikes near Dublin.
-The cliff walk around Howth is a hidden gem that you could miss completely if you didn’t know it was there.
-The full loop around Howth Head is 12kms, but you can do an out and back from the north or south sides if you want a shorter option.
+This is one of our favourite hikes near Dublin.
+The cliff walk around Howth is a gem.
+The full loop around Howth Head is 12km, but you can do an out-and-back from the north or south sides if you want a shorter option.
 Both have truly magnificent views!

 It’s a really rewarding walk with rugged cliffs, rocky coastlines, the Baily Lighthouse, remote beaches for swimming, sea stacks and plenty of climbing to get your heart pumping.
 The trail can be rocky and uneven at times so make sure you’re wearing the right footwear and don’t bring a buggy on this one.

 To get there, you can catch the DART from Dublin, or, it’s a 15km journey by car.
 The full loop would take around two hours and also takes you through a golf course, with a marked route for walkers.